 Some months we sent in as many as 8 payments: our “standard” monthly payments of the minimum plus $35, and then other random amounts.

-We also obsessed over our progress, tracking how far we’d come and playing out various future scenarios using my Pay Off Debt app.
+We also obsessed over our progress, tracking how far we’d come and playing out various future scenarios using my debt app.
 When you’re getting out of debt, obsession is good.